 As it just means that there is one less thing to worry about when it comes to online marketing.

 One thing that this sudden closing of Google+ tells us, is that everything that is online can be temporary and transient.
-You may probably not have saved your best content for Google+, but what you need to do is to place this content, first and foremost, on your appliance repair website that you always will have total control of.
+You may probably not have saved your best content for Google+, but what you need to do is to place this content, first and foremost, on your hvac business or appliance repair website that you always will have total control of.
 After that, you can share it on your social media accounts.

 Google My Business Posts Is The Replacement For G+ Posts

 If you were posting regularly on G+, it’s time to shift those articles or announcements to Google My Business posts.
 Every GMB post is limited to 1500 characters, and this gives you the opportunity to make big announcements and post other content types in it.
-These GMB posts do show up in the search engine results page, which can help you to get more appliance repair leads.
+These GMB posts do show up in the search engine results page, which can help you to get more ac repair business or appliance repair leads.

 This Will Not Affect Your Local SEO Strategy